VirtualPlantLab/VPLTutorials/Snowflakes/Snowflakes.md

 primitives provided by VPL and feed them to the turtle that is being passed to the method as first argument.
-In this case, we are going to represent the edges of the Koch snowflakes with cylinders, which can be generated with the `HollowCylinder!` function from VPL.
+In this case, we are going to represent the edges of the Koch snowflakes with cylinders, which can be generated with the `HollowCylinder!` function from VirtualPlantLab.
 Note that the `feed!` should return `nothing`, the turtle will be modified in place (hence the use of `!` at the end of the function as customary in the VPL community).